MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

   * Device code authentication
   * Username/password authentication

 Follow the links above to learn more about the specifics of each of these authentication approaches.
-In the rest of this article we'll introduce the commonly-used `DefaultAzureCredential` and related topics.
+In the rest of this article, we'll introduce the commonly used `DefaultAzureCredential` and related topics.

 ## Adding Maven dependencies